mdulansk/Power-Outage-EDA/README.md

 # Introduction

 The data in this website come from a dataset created by the Laboratory for Advancing Sustainable Critical Infrastructure at Purdue Univeristy (https://www.sciencedirect.com/science/article/pii/S2352340918307182).
-This dataset has a row for each power outage from Jan 2000- July 2016 in the United States that impacted atleast 50,000 customers or caused an unplanned firm load loss of atleast 300 MegaWatts.
+This dataset has a total of 1,534 rows, one for each power outage from Jan 2000 - July 2016 in the United States that impacted at least 50,000 customers or caused an unplanned firm load loss of atleast 300 MegaWatts.
 This dataset was used to perform for exploratory data analysis, assessment of missingness, and finally a permuatation test.

 ## Question